Mary’s Perfect Easy Dressing for Spring Mix Greens

 Spring Mix is a packaged salad mix that contains greens such as baby lettuce, spinach, red and green romaine, oak leaf, chard, arugula, endive, radicchio, and other heirloom lettuces.
 The exact ingredients will vary slightly depending on the season and the company who’s packaging the greens.

-Be sure to make the salad exactly as described!
+Be sure to make the dressing for Spring Mix exactly as described!

 Everything about the way Mary dresses the Spring Mix Greens is important for best flavor.
 Be sure to use best-quality extra version olive oil and toss it generously with the greens first.
 Then squeeze the limes directly on to the greens and use a generous amount of lime juice.
 Add the slightest amount of red wine vinegar, salt, and fresh ground black pepper and toss and you’re ready to eat!